Ten Great Kidnapping Movies You (Probably) Haven’t Seen

 THE BOSS (1973)

 Fernando Di Leo’s sleazy crime thriller opens with a hitman, played by Henry Silva (Ocean’s Eleven), fires a rocket launcher into a crowded pornographic movie theater.
 It gets crazier from there.
 Silva’s amoral assassin is then tasked with rescuing boss’s kidnapped daughter, but she might not want to go, since she’s a sex addict who’s been having the time of her life with her abductors.
 Unpredictable and wild, The Boss is another great crime thriller from Fernando Di Leo, a filmmaker whose resumé is full of twisted pleasures just like this it.
+It’s probably the weirdest of the kidnapping movies.

 CECIL B. DEMENTED (2000)